Learning to Lead (L2L) Program – Chilliwack (Job #8620 – 1901)

-PCRS is funded by the National Crime Prevention Centre (NCPC) to deliver a licensed, Leadership and Resiliency Program (LRP) for at-risk youth in Chilliwack.
-The LRP engages participants in school and helps to improve attendance, academic performance and reduce behavioral and substance-related problems.
-Three required components of the LRP are weekly in school resiliency group meetings, monthly learning/community-service events, and monthly alternative/adventure activities.
+PCRS is being funded by the National Crime Prevention Centre (NCPC) to deliver a licensed, Leadership and Resiliency Program (LRP) for at-risk youth in Chilliwack.
+The LRP keeps participants engaged in school and helps improve attendance, academic performance and reduce behavioral and substance-related problems.
+Three required components of the LRP are weekly, in school resiliency group meetings; monthly learning/community-service events; and monthly alternative/adventure activities.

-The successful applicant will engage youth (ages 12 – 18) within the scope of resiliency group counselling, volunteer/service learning experiences, and adventure activities.
-The LRP serves students who are challenged by substance use, academic and/or disciplinary issues, and/or other family risk factors.
+The successful applicant will be engaging youth (ages 12 – 18) within the scope of resiliency group counseling, volunteer/service learning experiences, and adventure activities.
+The LRP involves students who are challenged by substance use, academic and/or disciplinary issues, and/or for other family risk factors.

 - Plan, organize and run resilience groups for youth alongside L2L staff.

 - Collaborate with counsellors and school staff to connect with youth.

 - Administrative tasks including but not limited to: social media communication with youth, referral management, assessment recording, data input and storing, community communication through PowerPoint and other means.